-Neighbourhood plans should develop robust and comprehensive policies that set out the quality of development that will be expected for the area.
-Such policies should be based on stated objectives for the future of the area and an understanding and evaluation of its defining characteristics.

-As the historic Market Town of Stone, has a Conservation Area and many Listed Buildings and Heritage Assets, it is also necessary to consider local character.
-The Design policy will enhance the character and appearance of the area of Stone and the Conservation Area, and will support the aims of strategic policies within the Local Plan - for example Policy Stone 1 and Policy Stone 2 - and responds to the findings of the 'Stone Historic Character Assessment'.

-Furthermore this policy augments policy N1 and N2 in the PfSB Part 1, responding to other design characteristics and issues that the neighbourhood plan seeks to address.
+- 28.10 Neighbourhood plans should develop robust and comprehensive policies that set out the quality of development that will be expected for the area.
+Such policies should be based on stated objectives for the future of the area and an understanding and evaluation of its defining characteristics, for example there is an extensive network of Public Rights of Way in the neighbourhood area and these would need to be considered by developers. - 28.11 As the historic Market Town of Stone, has a Conservation Area and many Listed Buildings and Heritage Assets, it is also necessary to consider local character.
+The Design policy will enhance the character and appearance of the area of Stone and the Conservation Area, and will support the aims of strategic policies within the Local Plan for example Policy Stone 1 and Policy Stone 2 and responds to the findings of the Historic Environment Character Assessment, Stone Environs, July 2009 by Staffordshire County Council. - 28.12 Furthermore this policy augments policy N1 and N2 in the PfSB Part 1, responding to other design characteristics and issues that the neighbourhood plan seeks to address.

-As previously discussed in the Character Areas section, five Character Areas were identified as having a distinct character.
+- 28.13 As previously discussed in the Character Areas section, five Character Areas were identified as having a distinct character.
 Within two of these Character Areas, Special Character Areas have been identified, namely Special Character Area North and Special Character Area South which are predominately residential comprising of properties set within large gardens.
 Through the community engagement, the issue of development of infill housing within garden plots was identified.
-The Neighbourhood Plan undertook further community engagement with residents of these two areas, proposing a policy to safeguard the gardens from development of additional residential units within them, which would change and harm the special character.

-On balance, reviewing the responses, the material considerations meant that Special Character Area North was proposed as a policy area and Special Character Area South, whilst still being recognised as an important area, was not included in the policy.
+The Neighbourhood Plan undertook further community engagement with residents of these two areas, proposing a policy to safeguard the gardens from development of additional residential units within them, which would change and harm the special character. - 28.14 On balance, reviewing the responses, the material considerations meant that Special Character Area North was proposed as a policy area and Special Character Area South, whilst still being recognised as an important area, was not included in the policy.
 Further details of the special character of Stone and detail about the Special Character Area North can be found in the previous section of the plan.